aimperial2/aimperial2/README.md

 # I'm Alyana Imperial

 I'm a CompSci student at Texas State University, passionate about blending tech with creativity!
-I explore the intersections of **coding**, **digital art**, and **IT** while developing projects that merge functionality with innovative design.
+I explore developing projects that merge functionality with innovative design!

 -----